-For the Three and Six months Ended June 30, 2023
+For the Three and Nine Months Ended September 30, 2023

-1. INTRODUCTION
+1. Introduction

-The following Management Discussion and Analysis ("MD&A") of the operating results and financial position of BioNxt Solutions Inc. (formerly XPhyto Therapeutics Corp.) (the "Company" or "BioNxt") is prepared as of August 28, 2023 and provides information concerning the Company's financial condition as at and for the six months ended June 30, 2023.
-The MD&A should be read in conjunction with the Company's audited consolidated financial statements, including the notes thereto, as at December 31, 2022 and for the year then ended, and the unaudited condensed consolidated interim financial statements, including the notes thereto, as at June 30, 2023 and for the six months then ended.
+The following Management Discussion and Analysis ("MD&A") of the operating results and financial position of BioNxt Solutions Inc. (formerly XPhyto Therapeutics Corp.) (the "Company" or "BioNxt") is prepared as of November 23, 2023 and provides information concerning the Company's financial condition as at September 30, 2023 and for the nine months then ended.
+The MD&A should be read in conjunction with the Company's audited consolidated financial statements, including the notes thereto, as at December 31, 2022 and for the year then ended, and the unaudited condensed consolidated interim financial statements, including the notes thereto, as at September 30, 2023 and for the nine months then ended.

-The referenced consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The referenced condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 Except as otherwise disclosed, all dollar figures included therein and in the following MD&A are quoted in Canadian dollars.